 The Ducky One 2 Mini keyboard variant we tested uses Cherry MX Brown switches.
 It seems to take a bit more force to actuate than other brown switches and have a bit more pre-travel, but most people won't notice this.

-The Ducky One 2's typing quality is amazing.
+The Ducky One 2 Mini's typing quality is amazing.
 It's one of the nicest feeling keyboards we've tested so far.
 The keys are very stable and the brown switches offer nice tactile feedback just before the actuation of the keys.
 The mini version of the keyboard is a bit restrictive as it doesn't have dedicated arrows, so it might be a bit hard to navigate through your text, but some variants of this keyboard have them.
 Even if the board is small, the spacing between the keys is big enough and helps to reduce typos.
+If you prefer a board with dedicated arrow keys, get the SF version of this keyboard or take a look at the Ducky MIYA Pro.

 The Ducky One 2 Mini is a fairly quiet keyboard with its MX Brown switches.
 Note that different switches might be even quieter, or some like the Cherry MX Blue switches will have a very clicky noise.
 The variant we tested is fine to use in office settings as you won't bother people surrounding you.

-Although the Ducky One 2 has a lot of features that are usually found inside a downloadable software with an interface, all those settings are built into the board.
+Unfortunately, it seems like the Ducky One 2 Mini isn't compatible with the Ducky RGB software, while other size variants of this keyboard are, just like the Ducky Shine 7.
+Instead, the Mini has all features built inside the board. so it still has the features, but without an interface.
 You can create six different profiles and can play around with the RGB settings, or record macros by using the Fn key.
 Using all the features can get pretty complicated, even if they are marked on the keycaps.
-We suggest taking a look at the manual to get a better description of which keycaps do what function.
+We suggest taking a look at the manual to get a better description of which key does what function.

 The Ducky One 2 Mini's compatibility is decent.
 This keyboard is fully compatible with Windows, and only the calculator hotkey doesn't work on both macOS and Linux.
 It isn't compatible with smart mobile devices, but this is expected for this type of keyboard.

 This keyboard is available in many different configurations.
 We tested the Mini/60% variant, with tactile, yet quiet, Cherry MX Brown switches.
-The board is also available in a 65% compact design with arrow keys (called SF), a tenkeyless version, and a full-size board.
+The board is also available in a 65% compact design with arrow keys (called Ducky One 2 SF), a tenkeyless version, and a full-size board, the Ducky One 2.
 You can also choose between a wide variety of switches: Cherry MX Red, Blue, Brown, Silver, and Silent Red.
 Note that our review is only valid for the brown switches and the Mini variation.

 The Ducky One 2 Mini is a much better mixed usage keyboard, but the Razer Huntsman Tournament Edition is a better gaming keyboard.
 The Ducky has a great build quality with an excellent typing experience, but it doesn't have a dedicated software, so any customization has to be on the keyboard itself.
 However, the linear switches on the Razer make it exceptional for gaming, and it comes with a dedicated software.